 Mantra Two: Two is One, One is None

 As its name implies, the Wild West was just that – wild.
 Ranchers living on the frontier had to user their wits to survive and find multiple ways to solve problems; if you’re trying to start a fire and you only have a matchbox, what happens when you run out of matches?
-Similarly, modern businesses should adopt a “two is one, one is none” mantra when protecting their data.
+Similarly, modern businesses should adopt a “two is one, one is none” mantra when protecting their data in the digital frontier.
 If you only have one copy of your data, it might as well not exist- it could be stolen, lost, or destroyed at any time.
 But even with one backup copy, organizations are still at risk; many ransomware attacks lock you out of your backups and force you to ransom them back.
 Thus, an optimal recovery strategy requires multiple copies of the data to be available to you, but hopefully not the bad guys.
 Achieve this by adhering to the following:

 - Do not use virtual machine (VM) snapshots or RAID storage as backups